Vek17/TabletopTweaks-Base/README.md

         * Magical Tail gives Hideous Laughter at 2 and Heroism at 5 instead of sleep spells.
     * Mounted Combat
         * Now works correctly
+    * Outflank
+        * Outflank should no longer triggers on missed attacks.
     * ShatterDefenses
         * Now requires you to hit a shaken target once before they become flat footed.
+    * Sieze the Moment
+        * Sieze the moment should no longer trigger on missed attacks.
     * SlashingGrace
         * Fixed an edge case that sometimes allowed slashing grace from applying to two handed weapons.
     * Spell Specialization